Help File: Mark Descriptions

 magnetic locator

 NOTE!
-Copper, brass, aluminum, and stainless steel are not magnetic, but iron, cobalt or nickel alloys are.
+NOT MAGNETIC: Copper, brass, aluminum, and stainless steel

 Mark Stability